Farva-mo/Dijktras-and-Bellman-Ford-graphing/README.md

 - `Graph.java` contains the hardcoded input file that read the numbers needed to perform both algorithms.

-✅ All both cases pass and have the correct output.
+✅  Both test cases pass and have the correct output.